Teejay2424/LoFi_Mood/README.md

 ### Click Below to see the whole demo vid !

 [![Watch the demo](https://img.youtube.com/vi/WM1paWCGdCw/hqdefault.jpg)](https://youtu.be/WM1paWCGdCw)
-(P.S: The demo shows what kindof beats may pop up when you may feel sleepy/tired; you can try it out with some other mood specifc prompts and notice how the songs' tempos differ!)
+(P.S: The demo shows what kindof beats may pop up when you may feel sleepy/tired; you can try it out with some other mood specifc prompts and notice how the songs' tempos differ)

 # Lo-fi_mood.fm

-**Lo-fi_mood.fm** is my personal take on a mood-based lo-fi playlist curator generator that uses natural language processing to recommend songs, for you personally based on your text input!
+**Lo-fi_mood.fm** is my personal take on a mood-based lo-fi playlist curator generator that uses natural language processing to recommend songs, depending on the user prompt.

 ## How it works